 Documentation of the Car Accident Scene

-Properly documenting the scene of the car accident immediately after it occurred is very important.
-Here is a guideline to assist you in documenting the car accident scene:
+Properly documenting the car accident scene immediately after it occurred is very important.
+Here is a guideline to assist you in writing the car accident scene:

 - Your story on what happened